NETWAYS/gitlab-training/day2/01_Workflows/09_Rebase_Squash.md

 Add `main` as protected branch, and set all options to `maintainers` again.

-!SLIDE smbullets
+!SLIDE
-# More Hints: Force Push in shared branch, what now?
+# Don't Force Push a shared branch

 * You pulled the 3 commits now being squashed in main
 * Your colleague force pushed the branch with 1 squashed commit